ailinzi/xianlinzi/Pooling-FAQ.md

 # Outstanding Questions to Devs

+felixbrucker, raffling - whats the reasoning behind a max difficulty?

 felixbrucker - Do pools need to run the clvm in their own code? if i as a pool can just call a full node api method to run the required clvm instead of doing it by foot like it is done here that works for me

 willi123yao - pay to singleton stuff doesn't seem ready yet.
 How will that work?